melrief/HFSP/README.md

 $ mvn package
 ```

-This will create a jar file under /target/ called hfsp-scheduler-1.0.jar
+This will create two files in the directory _/target_:
-containing the scheduler and a file under /target/ called hfsp-conf.xml
+- _hfsp-scheduler-1.0.jar_: a jar file containing the scheduler
-containing a default configuration file.
+- _hfsp-conf.xml_: a default configuration file

 ## Use HFSP

-Copy hfsp-scheduler-1.0.jar in your Hadoop directory.
+Copy _hfsp-scheduler-1.0.jar_ in your Hadoop directory.
 Optionally, add the
 configuration file for HFSP in the hadoop configuration directory.

 Set HFSP as task scheduler in conf/mapred-site.xml: